Osama-1998/ProjectB_CVS/README.md

 - [x] Support different backbones for image segmintation
 - [x] Implement basic Image classification CNN
 - [x] Implement training methods for the CNN
+- [ ] Unit Testing for DeeplabV3+ & CNN
 - [ ] Integrate Image Classification CNN with DeeplabV3+ output
-- [ ] Unit Testing for DeeplabV3+ & CNN
+- [ ] Create an API to integrate surgery dataset
 - [ ] Unit Testing for the intergrated Nueral Network - DEEPCVS
 - [ ] Add an interface for manual dataset input
 - [ ] Train the DeepCVS on the given dataset